You can do it!

 Australian farmers and land managers have long been recognised for their resilience and adaptability.
 Harness these characteristics to ensure wide adoption of regenerative approaches to landscape management to support sustainable production and address degradation of the Australian landscape.

-Together, by better managing our soil, water, vegetation and animal systems through improved knowledge and a capacity to mimic, as far as possible, Australia’s highly effective natural processes, we CAN regenerate our landscape and enjoy healthy, profitable farming.
+Together, by better managing our soil, water, vegetation, biodiversity and animal systems through improved knowledge and a capacity to mimic, as far as possible, Australia’s highly effective natural processes, we CAN regenerate our landscape and enjoy healthy, profitable farming.

 All of us, particularly those concerned with the landscape, must become landscape literate.
 We can start change from the ground up - in the paddock - and hopefully bring about a paradigm shift in thinking by research institutions, rural communities, funding agencies and governments to support regenerative landscape management practices across Australia.